astronomer/docs/learn/dynamically-generating-dags.md

 - If you are reaching out to a database to create your DAGs, you will be querying frequently.
 Be conscious of your database's ability to handle such frequent connections and any costs you may incur for each request from your data provider.
 - To help with potential performance issues, you can increase the `min_file_processing_interval` to a higher value.
 Consider this option if you know that your DAGs are not changing frequently and if you can tolerate some delay in the dynamic DAGs changing in response to the external source that generates them.

-[Fine-tuning your scheduler](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/scheduler.html#fine-tuning-your-scheduler-performance) should help resolve potential performance issues.
+[Fine-tuning your scheduler](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/scheduler.html#fine-tuning-your-scheduler-performance) helps resolve potential performance issues.
 There is no single right way to implement or scale dynamically generated DAGs, but the flexibility of Airflow means there are many ways to arrive at a solution that works for your organization.